dcreadon/dcreadon.github.io/CDC.md

 layout: default
 ---

-# Cyber Defense Competition (Hosted by Iowa State)
+# 🛡️ Cyber Defense Competition (Hosted by Iowa State)

-## Project Description
+## 📝 Project Description
-For this competition, me and my team were tasked with securing various boxes from an impending team of attackers otherwise known as the "blue team".
-These atttackers labeled the "red team" attempted to gain access to our resource thorughout the duration of the compeition.
-Another component of this compeition is to write intrusion reports.
-These intrusion reports would outline how someone was able to gain access to your system, and additionally what they did after they get in.
-The final part of this competition was to answer riddles and challenges throughout the duration to gain extra points for the team.
-The team with the most points in the end wins the competition.
-This compeition gives great real-world experience into the operations of cybersecurity and has propelled my understanding of concepts.
+For this competition, I was on the defensive (Blue Team) side and my team was tasked with securing various servers against an impending team of hackers known as the Red Team.
+The attackers attempted to gain access to our resources, steal flags, and disrupt services throughout the duration of the competition.

+A critical component of this competition was writing Intrusion Reports.
+These reports required us to outline exactly how an attacker gained access to the system and document their post-exploitation activities.
+Additionally, we solved riddles and technical challenges (called "Anomalies") to gain extra points.
+This competition provided high-pressure, real-world experience in security operations and significantly propelled my understanding of defensive concepts.

-## My Role
+## 🛠️ My Role
-For this competition my roles were simple.
-My first and main role was to sift through the logs of a box once the flag inside of it was taken.
-This was necessary to get timestamps ofw when an intrusion happened and what they did after.
-Once I found the log specifying the attack, I would screenshot it and then make a write up in the intrusion report.
-My second role was to solve the riddles and challenges called anamolies throughout the duration of the competition.
-These varied in difficulty and what they covered, so research was necessary to complete these.
-Overall, I helped as much as I could throughout the competition and just tried to be a beneficial teammate.
+My primary focus during the competition was **Incident Response and Forensics**.

+* **Log Analysis:** My main responsibility was to sift through system logs immediately after a flag was stolen.
+I identified the timestamps of the intrusion and traced the attacker's activity.
+* **Reporting:** Once the attack vector was identified, I captured evidence (screenshots/logs) and authored the official Intrusion Report to recover points.
+* **Anomalies:** I also worked on solving technical challenges, which required researching specific vulnerabilities and encryption methods to earn bonus points for the team.

-## Skills or Knowledge Gained
+## 🧠 Skills or Knowledge Gained
-- ***Ubuntu***: Throughout the compeitiion we additionally had Ubunut/Linux boxes to protect.
-Once one of these were attacked, I would go in and immediately start looking through the logs and other directories to find suspicious activity.
-This helped me gain practical experience with the Ubuntu cli.
-- ***Event Viewer***: In windows to view logs, event viewer is used.
-Throughout this competition I was working closely with this service and learned where key logs are kept in windows systems and how to read windows logs.
+* **🐧 Ubuntu/Linux Forensics**: I gained practical experience using the Linux CLI to analyze system logs (e.g., `auth.log`, `syslog`) to identify suspicious connections and file modifications during active attacks.
+* **🪟 Windows Event Viewer**: I learned to navigate the Windows Event Viewer efficiently to locate specific Event IDs related to login failures, privilege escalation, and service manipulation.
-- ***RDP***: Worked extensively with RDP protocol and port forwarding to ensure proper connections could be made.
+* **🔌 RDP & Networking**: Worked extensively with the Remote Desktop Protocol (RDP) and port forwarding configurations to ensure legitimate administrative access was maintained while blocking malicious traffic.

 [<<Back](./)